 Gift giving is hard.
 Regardless of how well you know a person, finding the perfect gift for them feels more like a chore than an act of love.
-Thankfully gift boxes and gift baskets make it easier give someone a present they'll love.
+Thankfully gift boxes and gift baskets make it easier to give someone a present they'll love.
 If you know your giftee's general interests, you can find them an appropriate gift basket.
-For a lot of gift givers, however, fruit baskets seem to be the go-to gift, but there's nothing sadder than opening a present and finding an assortment of sad-looking citrus, apples and pears.
+For a lot of gift-givers, ruit baskets seem to be the go-to but there's nothing sadder than opening a present and finding an assortment of sad-looking citrus, apples and pears.
 This year, get them a gift basket they'll actually love whether it's packed full of chocolate, cheese or, yes, even some fruit.

 Maybe coffee isn't their thing.
 These 12 teas will gift them a sip of everything from sencha to Earl Grey.

 La Colombe is one of the coffee brands that helped spark the third wave coffee movement.
 It makes crowd-pleasing coffee blends, but if you know someone who obsesses over their pour over technique, they'll love La Colombe's Workshop coffees, small-batch beans that highlight where they're grown and who tended to them.

 Put down the Flamin' Hot Cheetos.
 Open up your knowledge of snacks with Bokksu, which curates a selection of sweet and savory snacks from Japan.
 Because the country really does do everything better — even snacks.

 For an assortment of beloved sweet treats (and nuts) grab Harry and David's Tower of Treats.
 And there are a handful of pears, too, because the Tower of Treats is also about a balanced diet.

 Christina Tosi built her Milk Bar brand into a sugary sweet empire.
 While her stores are mainly based out of New York City, with a few locations in major cities, you can get her most popular sweets delivered anywhere in the US.